 4-5pm discussion and forward planning (Erin)

 5-6pm sharing with visitors

 Walking and Falling

-Since 2011, Sarah has been working with social modalities such as conversation and walking as a way to document relational knowledge about the intersection between art, life and labour.
-She uses this process to inform the creation of poetic, text-based ephemera and performances.
+Since 2011, I have been working with social modalities such as conversation and walking as a way to document relational knowledge about the intersection between art, life and labour.
+I use this process to inform the creation of poetic, text-based ephemera and performances.

-In this workshop, Sarah will share research methodologies about support systems and reproductive labour in artistic production that she has recently been developing while on residency in Paris.
-Over the past months, Sarah has undertaken a series of walking conversations with choreographers, architects, philosophers and writers, focusing on ideas of strike and withdrawal through subjective, non-linear or minor forms of attention and expression.
-She is interested in how this is situated within a critique of art.
+In this workshop, I will share research methodologies about support systems and reproductive labour in artistic production that I have recently been developing while on residency in Paris.
+Over the past months, I have undertaken a series of walking conversations with choreographers, architects, philosophers and writers, focusing on ideas of strike and withdrawal through subjective, non-linear or minor forms of attention and expression.
+I am interested in how this is situated within a critique of art.

-Workshop outline: Sarah will begin by briefly introducing her research and present an excerpt of the performance text she has been developing, this will go for about 10-15 minutes.
-Following this, Sarah will share her methodology by inviting people to go for a walk in pairs for approximately 20 minutes, the walk will be led by an enquiry topic.
+Workshop outline: I will begin by briefly introducing my research and present an excerpt of the performance text I have been developing.
+This will go for about 10-15 minutes.
+Following this, I will share my methodology by inviting people to go for a walk in pairs for approximately 20 minutes, the walk will be led by an enquiry topic.
 We will spend the remaining 20 minutes collectively discussing and reflecting on the process.

 It would be ideal to do this towards the beginning of the two days as the walks are best experienced when people don’t know each other very well / at all.
 It’s also a nice way for participants to get to know each other’s practice.